 The health and independence of Mat-Su senior citizens is one of the key focus areas of the foundation.
 The rate of population growth among the 65 and older demographic in the Mat-Su is one of the highest in the nation, growing. at nearly four times the national rate.
 The number of Mat-Su residents age 65-to-74 group will grow 41.3 percent, and the age 75 to 84 group will grow 39.9 percent by 2020.
 In response, MSHF commissioned the Mat-Su Regional Plan for the Delivery of Senior Services (published in 2011 and updated in 2016), which looked at senior citizen needs and demands across the long term care continuum.
 The Mat-Su Health Foundation staff works with community-based senior services providers and the State of Alaska Department of Senior and Disability Services to implement recommendations from the Regional Plan.
+We also recently published a Mat-Su Senior Environmental Scan, which can be downloaded here.

 Senior Services Task Force